Moeraki Boulders

 The Moeraki Boulders (officially Moeraki Boulders / Kaihinaki) are unusually large spherical boulders lying along a stretch of Koekohe Beach on the wave-cut Otago coast of New Zealand between Moeraki and Hampden.
 They occur scattered either as isolated or clusters of boulders within a stretch of beach where they have been protected in a scientific reserve.
-These boulders are grey-colored septarian concretions, which have been exhumed from the mudstone and bedrock enclosing them and concentrated on the beach by coastal erosion.
+These boulders are grey-coloured septarian concretions, which have been exhumed from the mudstone and bedrock enclosing them and concentrated on the beach by coastal erosion.
 Especially in recent years, the boulders have been a popular tourist attraction.

 Description

 The most striking aspect of the boulders is their unusually large size and spherical shape, with a distinct bimodal size distribution.
 Approximately one-third of the boulders range in size from about 0.5 to 1.0 m in diameter, the other two-thirds from 1.5 to 2.2 m.
 Most are spherical or almost spherical, but a small proportion are slightly elongated parallel to the bedding plane of the mudstone that once enclosed them.

 Neither the spherical to subspherical shape or large size of the Moeraki Boulders is unique to them.
 Virtually identical spherical boulders, called Koutu Boulders, are found on the beaches, in the cliffs, and beneath the surface inland of the shore of Hokianga Harbour, North Island, New Zealand, between Koutu and Kauwhare points.
 Like the Moeraki Boulders, the Koutu Boulders are large, reaching 3 m in diameter, and almost spherical.
 Similar boulder-size concretions, known as Katiki Boulders, are also found on the north-facing shore of Shag Point some 19 km south of where the Moeraki Boulders are found.
 These concretions occur as both spherical cannonball concretions and flat, disk-shaped or oval concretions.
 Unlike the Moeraki boulders, some of these concretions contain the bones of mosasaurs and plesiosaurs.

 Similar large spherical concretions have been found in many other countries.